jonlong/gruntfile/README.md

 The current example demonstrates a working express server with the port and server script defined by config variables.

+## Importing into a new project

-A quick way to export this repo into an existing project, sans the `.git` folder:
+If you don't want to deal with submodules, here's a quick way to import this repo into an existing project, sans the `.git` folder:
 `svn export https://github.com/jonlong/gruntfile/trunk gruntfile`

 Alternatively, you can set up a bash function: